eap0/Capstone-Falcon9_landings/README.md

 Launch location impacted the landing outcome.
 Ideally the location would have to be 6 km from the coastline.
 Site KSC LC-39A in Florida had the highest launch rates, it is ~6 km from the coastline.
 The biggest city/town is several tenths of kilometers away. ​

-As expected, the machine learning models trained on the data that contained these variables had an accuracy of 83.3% in successfully predicting the outcome of the landing. ​
+As expected from the exploratory analysis, the machine learning models trained on the data that contained these variables had an accuracy of 83.3% in successfully predicting the outcome of the landing. ​

 Following the recommendations can reduce the cost of launches from ~165 millions to ~62 millions (est. cost numbers from Space X model)